 I have worked hard to restore fiscal discipline to the United States government, and reverse the spending that has occurred over the last number of years that sent our nation into debt.
 I am fully committed to the pay-as-you-go principle, and I will work tooth and nail to balance the budget while also helping rejuvenate our nation's struggling economy.

-In April, I held four town halls across the first congressional district focusing on our nation's financial future.
-I partnered with the non-partisan Concord Coalition to put on a new, interactive type of town hall meeting where participants were able to try their hand at balancing the budget.
+In 2010 and again in 2012, I held a number of workshops, open to all Iowans, focusing on our nation's financial future.
+I partnered with the non-partisan Concord Coalition to put on a new, interactive type of workshop where participants were able to try their hand at balancing the budget.
 In small groups of seven or nine, we participated in an exercise where we made decisions about everything from tax policy, to entitlement reform and discretionary spending cuts.
 Then we added up our results to see how it impacted the federal deficit.

 What I saw and heard is the best of Iowa.
 What I learned is that when we come together as neighbors, we can tackle any challenge.
 We can make tough choices and take responsibility for the problems facing our nation – and we can do it without insulting each other.
 I look forward to taking what I've learned back to Washington as we work to create a financially sustainable future for our country.

 Watch this video of my deficit town halls in April 2011

 Town Hall Results

 Below is a chart displaying averages of total savings in the federal budget made by participants of Rep. Braley deficit town halls in April 2011.